MariaHochstoeger/el-madre/Testing.md

 ### Validator Testing

 Please note I only tested code which was written or modified by me.
-I did not test code that came as templates with packages, such as login.html, logout.html, etc.
+I did not test code that came pre-installed or as templates with packages, such as login.html, logout.html, etc. or tests.py etc.

 - HTML ([W3C Validator](https://validator.w3.org/))
     - **base.html and index.html:**<br>